anthonykulis/cps206/classes/advanced/advanced_class_topics.md

 ## Single Use Purpose
-Single Use Purpose is just that, your code has a single purse.
+Single Use Purpose is just that, your code has a single purpose.
 This means your method has a single purpose, your class has a single purpose, etc. Let us revisit our `askUserForDogSound` example by adding that method into `Dog`.

 ```java